NixOS/moderation/moderation-log.md

+g.p was suspended on Discourse for 14 days for persistent combative behavior and lack of any constructive approach

 wombat has been suspended on Discourse for 1 day for blatantly disregarding mod instructions

 tarrens has been suspended on Discourse for 14 days for trolling sensitive topics and abusing the flagging feature